vmware-tanzu/tanzu-dev-portal/content/guides/python/cf-gs.md

 ---
-title: "Python Like A Pro: How To Deploy Python Application Into Production"
+title: 'Python Like A Pro: How To Deploy Python Application Into Production'
-linkTitle: "Python On Cloud Foundry"
+linkTitle: Python On Cloud Foundry
-metaTitle: "Running a Python Application into Production"
+metaTitle: Running a Python Application into Production
-description: "Get your Python application into production in seconds and explore how Cloud Foundry simplifies a developers' job from log streaming to scaling."
+description: Get your Python application into production in seconds and explore how Cloud Foundry simplifies a developers' job from log streaming to scaling.
 topics:
 - Python
 - Containers